Actor Lakeith Stanfield brought to life a clubhouse room full of anti-Semitism | ExBulletin

-Actor Lakeith Stanfield brought to life a clubhouse room full of anti-Semitism

-JTA – Oscar-nominated actor Lakeith Stanfield co-moderated a room on the Clubhouse audio app in which attendees made a series of anti-Semitic remarks, The Daily Beast reported on Friday.
+Oscar-nominated actor Lakeith Stanfield co-moderated a room on the Clubhouse audio app in which attendees made a series of anti-Semitic remarks, The daily beast reported on Friday.

-Participants from both told the Daily Beast that several people in each broadcast anti-Semitic tropes, including conspiracy theories about Jews controlling the media and the slave trade, in addition to comparisons between Jews and termites that are often deceived by Louis Farrakhan, the anti-Semitic leader of the Nation of Islam. .
+Participants from both said The daily beast that several people in each broadcast anti-Semitic tropes – including conspiracy theories about Jews controlling the media and the slave trade, in addition to comparisons between Jews and termites – who are often deceived by Louis Farrakhan, the anti-Semitic leader of the Nation of Islam.

-Receive the daily edition of The Times of Israel by email and never miss our best articles Sign up for free

 Stanfield made none of the anti-Semitic remarks.

-On Thursday, Stanfield participated in a follow-up room run by a panel of Jewish educators, according to the Beast.
+On Thursday, Stanfield participated in a follow-up room run by “a panel of Jewish educators,” according to the Beast.
+He did not specifically apologize.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online